Related Articles

 Credit is related to debt, but it’s not the same thing.
 Debt is the amount of money you owe whereas credit is the amount of money you’re able to borrow.
 A common example is your credit card limit.
 Your limit is the maximum amount you’re able to charge to the card or borrow from your credit card issuer.
 For example, say you have a credit card with a limit of $20,000 and are carrying a balance of $5,000 on that card.
 Your total debt on that card is $5,000 and the total available credit you have is $15,000.
 If you pay down your balance, your available credit goes up and your debt goes down.6Is a Loan the Same as Debt?

-The line between loans and debt may seem confusing, but it’s actually simple.
+So what’s the difference between a loan and a debt?
 Loans are a type of debt, much like a raven is a type of bird.
 And just as not all birds are ravens, not all debts are loans.Paying Off Debts

 Many people use debt as a strategic tool to help reach their financial and life goals.
 By consistently making on-time payments, only borrowing what you need and maintaining a healthy budget, debt may help you establish a solid financial foundation.
 Remember that debt management isn’t just about borrowing money, it’s also about making informed choices that align with your financial goals.
 By using debt responsibly, you may put yourself on the path to a better future.Borrowing & CreditFinancial Wellness